LedgerX-Code/UPLX-API/README.md

 This combination of **Write** and **Read** operations allows almost real-time access to patient data and enables medical institutions to perform data analytics and inference on a daily basis, on ever changing medical conditions.
 Developers can build their own application or program to interact with UPLX platform via API to read or write data.

 # UPLX Write API
-Currently there are 5 wwrite APIs:
+Currently there are 5 write APIs:
 - [POST Create a patient](https://github.com/LedgerX-Code/demoapi.uplx.io/wiki/POST--Create-Patient)
 - [POST Create Consultation](https://github.com/LedgerX-Code/demoapi.uplx.io/wiki/POST--Create-Consultation)
 - [POST Create Issue](https://github.com/LedgerX-Code/demoapi.uplx.io/wiki/POST--Create-Issue)